irfanhakim-as/homelab-wiki/topics/arch.md

 ### Base VM

-1. [Configure `pacman`](package-manager.md#configuration) by updating the system's mirror list and enabling parallel downloads.
+1. [Configure `pacman`](package-manager.md#configuration) to initialise the system keyring, update the mirror list, and enable parallel downloads.

 2. Perform a [full system upgrade](package-manager.md#update-software) on the system using `pacman`.